 We tested six bikes and found them all to be great values and competent machines.
 But which one would be the best for you?

 If you want a true taste of mountain biking, it’s hard to beat the Diamondback Overdrive 29.
 Seriously!
 But, if some aspect of the bike does not suit fancy, our next-best alternative would be the Fuji Nevada 1.9.
 We’ve got great feedback from our readers on both of these solid options.

 Full-suspension bikes are exciting to ride, as many dirt cyclists will attest.
-However, the only full-suspension bike we’ve found in this price range is the Diamondback Recoil 29, now becoming short of supply.
+However, the only full-suspension bike we’ve found in this price range was the Diamondback Recoil 29, which is out of stock now.
 We have yet to identify another suitably-similar model, but we’ll be sure to make it known if/when we do.
 For all-terrain fatbikers, we found the GMC Yukon to be the best pick.

 Fact is, women can always use men’s bikes, and many do.
 However, the best women-specific mountain bike under $500 that we’ve located is the Co-op DRT 1.1W.

 For the most part, you get what you pay for.
 If low price is your priority and you are satisfied with weaker components, then we’ll suggest the Finiss Merax, which will fulfill its duties if maintained regularly and not abused.